The Basics of the Loan-to-Value Ratio (LVR) in the Australian Mortgage Sector

 Can I borrow 100% LVR?

-The guarantor can be a family member or a close relative (depending on the lender’s policy) with sufficient equity in their property.
-The guarantor does not help you repay your loans but uses a portion of their property to secure a portion of the home loan being applied for.
+The guarantor can be your friend or family member with an ownership and equity in another property.
+A portion of his or her property is put up to secure the portion of the home loan being applied for.

-Note that a guarantor may not be required (and removed) when you make additional repayments or when the value of the property increases.
-The LVR would then be low enough for the banks to accept it devoid of guarantors security requirements.
+A guarantor may no longer be required when you make additional repayments or the value of the property increases – the LVR would then be low enough for the Australian banks to accept it devoid of any extra security requirement.

 What is LMI?
 When is it Relevant?